jrmlhermitte/jrmlhermitte.github.io/_posts/2025-11-01-ai-agent-comparison-part-1.md

 ## The Test Project

-To keep things realistic, I used my in-progress project **Squirrel**, a "production‑ready" rewrite of a [previous toy app](/2025/08/20/pdf-store-app-with-gemini.html) that stores PDFs.
+To keep things realistic, the test utilized **Squirrel**, an in-progress 'production-ready' rewrite of a [previous toy app](/2025/08/20/pdf-store-app-with-gemini.html) that stores PDFs.
 Unlike the earlier version, which had a single endpoint and simple data flow, this story spans multiple services (Rust API, Python worker, and integration tests) making